ksumngs/HapLink.jl/docs/src/tutorial/2-examples.md

       - sample.consensus.fasta

-## The star attraction
+## The star attraction: calling haplotypes from sequence data

 And now it's time for haplotype calling.
 Before you get your hopes up, there are no _true_ haplotypes in this file.
-If 10 reads could yield subconsenus mysteries, then bioinformatics would be a super easy job.
+If 10 reads could manifest subconsenus mysteries, then bioinformatics would be a super easy job.
 Alas, we live in the real world, and we'll have to stretch mathematical constructs to get anything out of these reads.